-Laguna de Fuente de Piedra is the largest lake in Andalusia and offers a privileged enclave for the reproduction of the pink, winter flamingo and the migratory passage of various birds.
+Laguna de Fuente de Piedra is the largest lake in Andalusia and offers a privileged enclave for the reproduction of the flamingos, winter season and the migratory passage of various birds.
 The lake is home to the largest colony of flamingos on the Iberian Peninsula and the second largest in Europe.

 Due to the type of substrate, the evaporation of water causes the salt to crystallize on the surface.
 The exploitation of this resource, which was abandoned around the 1950s, dates back to Roman times.
 The old dykes, walls and channels used for this purpose turn out to be essential today for nesting flamingo and other species of waterfowl.